Liam McKechnie

-William Martin McKechnie, SC (born April 1951) is an Irish judge who served as a Judge of the Supreme Court of Ireland between March 2010 and April 2021.
-He previously served as Judge of the High Court from 2000 to 2010.
+William Martin McKechnie, SC (born 3 April 1951) is an Irish judge who served as a Judge of the Supreme Court from 2010 and 2021 and a Judge of the High Court from 2000 to 2010.

 Early life

 He was born in 1951 and educated at Presentation Brothers College, Cork.
 He graduated from University College Cork in 1971 with a BCL degree and the King's Inns in 1972.
 He holds a master's degree in European law from University College Dublin, which he obtained while a High court judge.

 Legal career

 He was called to the Bar in 1972.
 He became a Senior Counsel in October 1987, on the same day as future Supreme Court colleagues Susan Denham and Mary Laffoy.
 His practice focused on commercial law, medical negligence, chancery law and the law related to local authorities.
 He also appeared in cases involving judicial review.

 He was elected chairman of the Bar Council in 1999 (succeeding John MacMenamin), and was elected again in 2000.
 He was the vice chairman in 1993 and 1997.
 He served a term as the chair of the professional practices committee of the Bar Council, and was a member of the Commission on the Private Rented Residential Sector, the Valuation Tribunal and the Courts Service Board.
 He is a Bencher of the King's Inns.